cleverhew/python-WebJobs-DefaultCredential-issue-repro/README.md

 # python-WebJobs-DefaultCredential-issue-repro

-get the python batch file at /Lib/site-packages/test103001.zip
+the python batch file is test103001.zip